Updated: Feb 28

 Sunflower - iodine and vitamin E

-Tip: Soak you chia and flaxseeds overnight.
-Add 1 Tbsp of each to a jar with 1 cup water.
-Shake a coupe of times over 10 minutes, then leave overnight to soak.
+Tip: Soak your chia and flaxseeds overnight.
+Add 1 Tbsp of each to a jar with 1 cup of water.
+Shake a couple of times over 10 minutes, then leave overnight to soak.
 Use 1 Tbsp of this mixture for each smoothie that you make.

 Here add in protein powder.
 Protein is required by every cell of the body and specific amino acids are used to enhance male and female fertility.
 Make sure the protein you are sourcing is clean and without additives.